devjanaprime/vanillaJSCardMatch/readme.md

 ![screen cap](ipadScreenshot.png)

-Simply change images 0-9 and "back" out in images folder.
+Replace "0.png" through "9.png" and "back.png" in "images" folder.
 They should all be in same aspect ratio.